-$^{^{128}}$ Law 136/2023 on the Security and Intelligence Service of the Republic of Moldova, relation to the exorbitant rights and powers of the SIS,131 which will unjustifiably limit the rights and freedoms of individuals in the absence of adequate verification and control tools'132 and that 'it is possible that the data protection provisions of the two draft laws do not meet European standards,'133 and that 'the law on counterintelligence activity and foreign intelligence activity is slightly confusing and would benefit from a separate section dedicated to interception protocols that would include storage, deletion of non-relevant material, deadlines and deletion of operational material, privileged material, i.e. medical, lawyer/client, etc. and other privacy issues.'
+CSOs have been critical of the draft laws because they use ambiguous definitions and terms and overly-broad attributions without sufficient safeguards and formal control mechanisms.
+The expressed opinions provided that the drafts are an 'imminent danger in relation to the exorbitant rights and powers of the SIS, which will unjustifiably limit the rights and freedoms of individuals in the absence of adequate verification and control tools' and that 'it is possible that the data protection provisions of the two draft laws do not meet European standards,' and that 'the law on counterintelligence activity and foreign intelligence activity is slightly confusing and would benefit from a separate section dedicated to interception protocols that would include storage, deletion of non-relevant material, deadlines and deletion of operational material, privileged material, i.e. medical, lawyer/client, etc. and other privacy issues.'